Sustainable Practices

 • Greens are high in nitrogen and include grass clippings, vegetable scraps, and coffee grounds.

 In terms of what can be composted, pretty much any organic material can be added to the pile.
 If it comes from a plant, it’s probably good to add to your bin.
 This includes eggshells, fruits and vegetables, tea bags, nut shells, and even hair and fur.
+Tap between the two lists below to see what belongs in your bin and what to keep out.

 Good For Your Compost